Plant DetailShow Menu

 Description

 Yaupon holly is a woody, broadleaf evergreen shrub or small tree in the holly family (Aquifoliaceae), native to the eastern United States and Mexico.
 The common name 'yaupon' is derived from Catawban.
-The leaves of the parent plant were used for ceremonial tea, which, when consumed in large quantities, caused a cleansing now memorialized by the specific epithet vomitoria.
+The leaves of the parent plant were used for ceremonial tea, which, when consumed in large quantities, caused the purging commemorated by the specific epithet vomitoria.

 Plant yaupon holly in full sun to deep shade, though it will produce more fruit and have a thicker canopy with more sun.
 It is tolerant of a wide range of soil types and can withstand drought, salt spray, and occasional flooding.
 This plant can take heavy pruning, transplants easily, and is resistant to Phytophthora root rot.
 Propagate by seed or stem cutting.
 It is dioecious, meaning it has separate male and female plants.
 So, to achieve the attractive bright red signature fruits both male and female shrubs that bloom in the same time period must be planted.